AngleProtocol/angle-assets/README.md

 A repository for [Angle Protocol](https://angle.money) branding assets.

-You should use these assets when showcasing Angle as partner, or creating visual content.
+You should use these assets when showcasing an Angle integration, or creating visual content.

-The `Angle_Branding.pdf` file was made with love by the Angle Team to give you the « Branding guidelines » about the protocol.
+The `Angle_Branding.pdf` file gives you the « Branding guidelines » about the protocol.
 It presents some communication visuals and use cases that you can draw inspiration from.

 ## Colors

 Angle's main colors are:

 - Black: #1F2333
 - Sand (white) : #FAF1E7
 - Peach: #FDCEAA